What is the molecular equation for the precipitation reaction tha... | Channels for Pearson+

 Multiple Choice

-What is the molecular equation for the precipitation reaction that occurs when aqueous solutions of potassium carbonate and zinc nitrate are mixed?
+What is the molecular equation for the precipitation reaction that occurs when lithium sulfate and lead(II) acetate solutions are mixed?

 A